 As a result, if you choose wisely, mastering represents one final opportunity to let someone else make you look good!

 Prepping your new album?
 Before sending it off to be mastered, make sure you’re happy with the mix!
-To learn more about modern mixing techniques (like EQ, Compression, Level and Pan Setting, Digital Signal Processing, FX Sends, and more) from some of today’s leading engineers, check out Soundfly’s forthcoming Mainstage course, Fader’s Up.
-Sign up before September 19, and get $200 off with code EARLYBIRD40.
+To learn more about modern mixing techniques (like EQ, Compression, Level and Pan Setting, Digital Signal Processing, FX Sends, and more) from some of today’s leading engineers, check out Soundfly’s newest and most in-depth mentorship-assisted online course, Fader’s Up: Modern Mix Techniques I.